By Mary Patalita

 Special to GoHolyCross.com

-- You can get the latest news and results on the men's lacrosse team sent directly to your e-mail.
+There are numerous ways to stay connected with the Holy Cross women's lacrosse team.
+Follow the Crusaders on Twitter @HCrossWLax, Instagram holycrosswlax and on Facebook.
+You can get also get the latest news and results on the women's lacrosse team sent directly to your e-mail.
 To sign up for e-mail alerts go here.
-You can also follow the men's lacrosse team on Twitter at HCrossMLax, Facebook, and Instagram.